Properties

 Use caution when using cross-object mappings!
 This feature is allowed, however not recommended as a general practice since it can lead to confusing setups that are difficult to troubleshoot.
 If you do create such mappings, it is advised to use labels or a Comment on the target object to indicate which objects control it.

-If you see something similar to the warning below, or an "(Unassigned)" property, it simply means that the property mapping is invalid or not found.
-This can be solved by clicking on the button to select a property from the menu displayed.
+If you encounter a warning icon or an "(Unassigned)" property, it simply means that the property mapping is invalid or not found.
+This can be solved by clicking on the red button to select a property from the menu displayed.

 Click the link icon to show the game object reference field.
 This is only displayed if there is adequate horizontal space, so expanding the panel or view may be needed.